 BACKGROUND: Ballmer grew up in Detroit, and attended Harvard, where he met Bill Gates.
 Dropping out of Stanford Business School to work for Microsoft, he eventually succeeded Bill Gates as the CEO, running the company from 2000 until February 2014.
 In May 2014, he had the opportunity to purchase the LA Clippers basketball team for $2 billion, and officially became the Clippers' owner in August.

 YOUTH & SEATTLE COMMUNITY: It's not surprising that Ballmer hasn't been deeply involved in philanthropy, given the demands of running Microsoft.
 However, Connie is another story.
 She has long been involved in non-profit organizations.
 Her biggest passion has been children, and after reading stories about kids lost in Washington's foster system, she played an instrumental role in founding a regional nonprofit, Partners for Our Children, in 2007.
-The Ballmers underwrote the group's creation with a $10 million donation — by far their largest known charitable commitment.
+The Ballmers underwrote the group's creation with a $10 million donation.
 Connie serves on the board of the group, which seeks to improve the child welfare system in Washington state through a partnership between government, academics, and the private sector.
 Ballmer also started an organization called A Plus, which was initially accused of being a vehicle to get better basketball players into his son's school, but now offers academic and other support to well over 100 kids in more than 50 schools.

-EDUCATION: Ballmer recently gave $50 million to the University of Oregon, half a which will be used to fund a financial aid program for low income students, with another $20 million going to its anti-obesity program.
+EDUCATION: In 2014, $50 million to the University of Oregon, half a which will be used to fund a financial aid program for low income students, with another $20 million going to its anti-obesity program.
 Harvard also recently received an estimated $60 million, which will be used to fund 12 new computer science professorships.
 The Ballmers recently contributed $11 million to the Washington State Opportunity Scholarship partnership to fund scholarships for low- and middle-income students pursuing degrees in STEM and health care.
 A recent $20 million gift to University of Washington School of Social Work, meanwhile, brings the couple's support of the School of Social Work to $32 million in the past five years.

 GIVING THROUGH MICROSOFT: Microsoft's philanthropy suggests that Ballmer is interested in helping young people.
 In 2012, Microsoft announced the largest philanthropic initiative in its history — a $500 million, three-year effort, called YouthSpark, to expand opportunities for global youth.
 In announcing YouthSpark, the company noted that "Today's young people face an opportunity divide — a gap between those who have the access, skills and opportunities to be successful and those who do not."
 The initiative involves partnerships with nonprofits around the world with the goal, as Ballmer put it, of "connecting young people with opportunities for education, employment, and entrepreneurship."